Tom Ryder (rugby union): Club career

 Ryder made three appearances in the Zurich Premiership for Leicester Tigers.
 During his time with the club, Ryder captained England at Under 19 level.
 Ryder left the Tigers to join Saracens in the summer of 2005.

-Ryder broke into Sarries first team towards the end of the 2005–06 season and became a regular.
+Ryder broke into Saracens first team towards the end of the 2005–06 season and became a regular.
 During the opening months of the 2008–09 season, Ryder played for Taranaki in the 2008 Air New Zealand Cup.

 During the opening months of the 2010–11 season Ryder went on loan to injury hit Glasgow Warriors returning to Sarries at the start of November 2010.
 Ryder signed a two-year contract with Glasgow for the 2011–12 season.

 Ryder's best season with Glasgow was in 2011/12, when he was voted into the Pro12 Dream Team.
 Ryder left Glasgow in January 2015 to play for Northampton until the end of the 2014/15 season.

 On 1 May 2015, Ryder signed for Yorkshire Carnegie who were competing in the RFU Championship in the 2015–16 season.

 Ryder retired from professional rugby in May 2016, noting that injuries in latter years had made it impossible to recapture his peak form.